Coarse-Grained Methods for Heterogeneous Vesicles with Phase-Separated Domains: Elastic Mechanics of Shape Fluctuations, Plate Compression, and Channel Insertion: Mapping Particle Configurations to Continuum Fields: Spherical Harmonics Representations

-We expect more generally for other entropic effects to contribute to the elastic bending modulus with a similar scaling as Eq.~\ref{effective_rigidity_and_radius_KC}.
+We expect more generally for other entropic effects to contribute to the elastic bending modulus with a similar scaling as equation~\refp{effective_rigidity_and_radius_KC}.
 This would correspond to other values of $K$ and $C$.
 We show in Section~\ref{sec:size_dep_Helfrich} that such a scaling theory can be used with fit values of $K$ and $C$ to characterize how the estimated bending rigidity varies with the size of our coarse-grained vesicles.